 Investors can buy/apply for the bond through SEBI authorized trading members and financial advisors of NSE, BSE.
 The RBI also appointed scheduled commercial banks and designated post offices.
 NBFCs, National Saving Certificate (NSC) agents and others can act as agents.
 They would authorized to collect the application form and submit in banks and post offices.
 Application forms will be provided by trading members, authorized agents and can also be downloaded from RBI's website.

 The Bonds are issued by the Reserve Bank of India on behalf of the Government of India.
 The bonds are distributed through banks and designated post offices, NSE and BSE.
 This should make subscribing to the bonds an easy affair.
 During redemption, "the price of gold may be taken from the reference rate, as decided, and the Rupee equivalent amount may be converted at the RBI Reference rate on issue and redemption".

 Yes, there may be a risk of capital loss if the market price of gold declines.
-However, the investor does not lose in terms of the units of gold which he has paid for.
-Investor are going to get 2.75% interest PA on investment, which is apart from golf price movement.
+However, the investor does not lose in terms of the units of gold that he has paid for.
+Investor are going to get 2.50% interest PA on investment, which is apart from gold price movement.